TheSkyentist/GELATO/README.md

 ## Model Descriptions and Limits

-* Emission Line Model: Emission lines are modeled as Gaussians parametrized with a redshift (km/s), a flux, and a dispersion (km/s).
+* Emission-Line Model: Emission lines are modeled as Gaussians parametrized with a redshift (km/s), a flux, and a dispersion (km/s).
 The dispersion represents the standard deviation of the Gaussian.
 The flux is bounded symmetrically based on the range of values in the spectrum near the line centroid.
 The default value of the dispersion is set to the median narrow line dispersion of the [Mullaney et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.433..622M/abstract) sample of 130 km/s.
 It has a lower bound of 60 km/s corresponding to the maximum SDSS resolution of 2500.
 It has an upper bound of 500 km/s corresponding to the delineation between narrow lines and broad lines at a FWHM of 1200 km/s used in [Hao et al. 2005](https://ui.adsabs.harvard.edu/abs/2005AJ....129.1783H/abstract).
 The redshift of the narrow line Guassians is allowed to vary by +/-300 km/s based on the [Mullaney et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.433..622M/abstract) sample where 98% of the narrow line redshift offsets fall within this range.

 These defaults can be adjusted in the "CustomModels.py" file.